Ayehu/custom-activities/SharePoint/SharepointRemoveSiteUser/README.md

-## SharepointUpdateSiteOwner - Updates the owner of Sharepoint site.
+## SharepointRemoveSiteUser - Removes a site user by login name.

 ##### DLL's to reference
 Microsoft.SharePoint.Client.dll